latiotech/LAST/README.md

 export OPENAI_API_KEY=xxx

-latio partial ./
+latio partial-agentic ./
 ```
+`partial-agentic` should be used on a new branch
+`full-agentic` can be used on an existing code base

 # How to Run Locally

 1. Get your OpenAI key from [here](https://platform.openai.com/api-keys), and/or your Google API key [here](https://aistudio.google.com/app/apikey)
 2. `export OPENAI_API_KEY=<OpenAPI Key>` and/or `export GEMINI_API_KEY=<Gemini API Key>`
 3. Scan only your changed files before merging with `latio partial /path/to/directory`.
-This uses the GPT-3.5-turbo model by default.
+This uses the gpt-4o model by default.
 For Google, use `python latio partial /path/to/directory --model=gemini-pro`
 4. Scan your full application with `latio full /path/to/directory`.
-This uses the beta model of gpt-4 by default.
-Scanning this application once for example took about $1.
+This uses gpt-4o by default.
 Due to the context window, you may need to pass specific folders.
 For google, use `latio full /path/to/directory --model=gemini-pro`
+5. Use the agentic analysis with `latio partial-agentic` or `latio full-agentic` for deeper code understanding and automated fixes
-5. You can specify `--model` with the [model name from open ai](https://platform.openai.com/docs/models) to experiment
+6. You can specify `--model` with the [model name from open ai](https://platform.openai.com/docs/models) to experiment

 # How to Run in Pipeline

+*Functionality currently busted*

 This will run OpenAI in pipeline against only your changed files.
 [Here's an example](https://github.com/latiotech/insecure-kubernetes-deployments/actions/runs/7619084201/job/20845086343) of what it looks like, it uses GPT-3.5 to scan only changed files, so it's relatively cheap.